adityaramesh/ndmath/overview.md

 the same algorithms twice, once for CPUs in C++ and once for GPUs in CUDA (Torch for deep learning, OpenCV for computer vision, etc.).

-It has now become possible to solve many of the problems mentioned in the previous paragraph.
+It is now possible to solve many of the problems mentioned in the previous paragraph.
 Here are ndmath's goals:
   - Generalize the abstraction patterns used by high-performance C++ linear algebra libraries (e.g. Blaze and Eigen) to an arbitrary number of dimensions.
   - Incorporate the syntax of numpy using C++14 features.
   - Integrate a framework for loop nest optimization into the library,
   including:
       - Loop unrolling, tiling, permutation, and parallelizations (allow the programmer to write an algorithm once, and select the best loop optimization parameters for each architecture).
       - GPU gridification (this allows the same expression to be evaluated either on the CPU or the GPU, so the programmer doesn't have to rewrite the same algorithm twice).

 ## Overview